-Elizabeth began her career working at a school with severely impaired children with behavioral challenges.
+Elizabeth began her career working at a school supporting learners with communication delays and behavioral challenges.
 In this school, she spent eight years as part of a collaborative team whose members worked to increase functional communication with the goal of decreasing undesired behavior.

-After having her own children, Elizabeth followed her professional passion for supporting those with social, self-regulation, and executive functioning (i.e. social regulation) challenges and started CW as a private center providing individual and group therapy.
+After having her own children, Elizabeth followed her professional passion for supporting those with social, self-regulation, and executive functioning challenges and started CW as a private center providing individual and group therapy.
 Following the needs of the clients and community, she began to provide parent trainings, school consultation, summer camps, and social hangouts in order to support the whole child, family, and community.
 CW is also a non-public agency (NPA) providing services to public and private schools.
-The CW center is now run by Seven Bridges Therapy, where Elizabeth is a consultant.
+The CW center is now run by Seven Bridges Therapy.
 CW continues to provide school-based speech, language, and social support.

-Her most recent book, Make Social Learning Stick!
-How to Guide and Nurture Social Competence Through Everyday Routines and Activities, offers nearly 200 activities to help kids navigate the social world at home and in the community.
-Elizabeth wrote the book to provide parents and caregivers with practical tools for building social regulation skills in settings outside of school—at meals, while doing chores, and on holidays, outings, and other special occasions.
+Her most recent book, Make Social and Emotional Learning Stick!
+Practical Activities to Help Your Child Manage Emotions, Navigate Social Situations and Reduce Anxiety offers nearly 200 activities to help kids navigate the social world at home and in the community.
+Elizabeth wrote the book to provide parents and caregivers with practical tools for building social communication and regulation skills in settings outside of school—at meals, while doing chores, and on holidays, outings, and other special occasions.
 The book was recognized with a Mom’s Choice award.

-On a personal note, Elizabeth is the mother, sister, and cousin of those who have developmental disorders and/or learning differences, which has made her work a lifelong endeavor.
-She lives with her husband, two sons, and dog, who continually teach her new life lessons and keep her smiling.
+On a personal note, Elizabeth is the mother, sister, and cousin of amazing neurodivergent people which has made her work a lifelong endeavor.
+She lives with her husband, two sons, dog, and cat who continually teach her new life lessons and keep her smiling.